 In this episode of What’s Your Edge, we’re going to explore whether your customer service is helping you avoid becoming a commodity.

 When I was a young girl, no matter what part of town we were in, my mom always went to the same service station for gas.
-In those days, service stations had service attendants who put gas in your tank, checked your oil and tires, made sure you had antifreeze in the winter and solution for your windshield wipers.
+In those days, service stations had service attendants who put gas in your tank, checked your oil and tires, made sure you had antifreeze in the winter, and a solution for your windshield wipers.
 I asked her once why we always went to this specific gas station.
 Her answer was simple.
 She said, “I trust them to make sure the car is in good working order.
 They make sure we’re safe.”
-Once service attendants were no longer employed my mom no longer seemed choosy about where we stopped for gas.
-There were stations on nearly every corner and she picked the one with the cheapest price and easiest to pull into.
-Whether planned or not, by removing the service attendants from the gas station the company had cut the connection to the customer.
+Once service attendants were no longer employed, my mom no longer seemed choosy about where we stopped for gas.
+There were stations on nearly every corner, and she picked the one with the lowest price and easiest to pull into.
+Whether planned or not, by removing the service attendants from the gas station, the company had cut the connection to the customer.
 As a result, they began the quick slide to becoming a commodity.

-Not long ago I had the privilege of serving on a panel for an ISBM townhall meeting on this very topic of retaining customer connections.
-During this townhall, we were all figuring out how to connect remotely whether for work or learning.
+Not long ago, I had the privilege of serving on a panel for an ISBM townhall meeting on this very topic of retaining customer connections.
+During this town hall, we were all figuring out how to connect remotely, whether for work or learning.
 As part of the discussion, several people mentioned how they were automating various experiences, such as factory tours.
 As I listened to how people were automating their customer processes, the gas station story popped into my head.
-I wondered how many of these companies were setting themselves up to eventually becoming a commodity.
+I wondered how many of these companies were setting themselves up to eventually become a commodity.

 Stay Close to Your Customers